How to throw a last-minute Halloween party

 And finally... throw together a costume

 Reach into your kitchen cupboards to create a last-minute costume.
-Black bin liners can be used as a gothic poncho, while a sprinkling of flour in hair gives a ghostly frosting.
-Just make sure you brush it out thoroughly before washing it – nobody wants to start November with the beginnings of a pizza base in their hair...
+Black bin liners can be used as a gothic poncho, while a sprinkling of flour in your hair gives a ghostly pallor.
+Just make sure you brush it out thoroughly before washing it – nobody wants to start November with the beginnings of a pizza base in their hair.

-Are you a grown-up with as much enthusiasm for Halloween as us?
+Are you a grown-up who loves Halloween?
 We'd love to hear how you celebrate...
-We have plenty more tips on our Halloween hub page too.